Runthescript/tor-composer/README.md

 ## Assigning Permissions

-You will need to enter the container as tor and assign some permissions to the folder so that we can copy our keys into the `HiddenServiceDir`.
+You will need to enter the container as tor and check some permissions for the folder so that we can copy our keys into the `HiddenServiceDir`.

 >[!NOTE]
 >Only tor can have permissions to modify the key directories contents.
 Else you will get an error that the directory is to permissive.